musertzscripts/arg/README.md

 # arg
 ARG ( Advanced Roblox Gameplay ) is a game-changer that makes your gameplay advanced.
-Its in WIP so i posted a early access one so people can try it out
+Its in WIP so i posted a early access one so people can try it out, and ill try to make an application on this.
+You can only execute script in Xeno and many other executors.
+Enjoy!